Wanda Sykes: 2000s

+2010s

 She appeared as Miss Hannigan in a professional theatre production of Annie at The Media Theatre in Media, PA, a suburb southwest of Philadelphia.
 Her first appearance in a musical, she played the role from November 23 to December 12, 2010, and again from January 12 to 23, 2011.
 She voices the Witch in the Bubble Guppies episode "Bubble Puppy's Fin-tastic Fairlytale Adventure".
 In 2012, Sykes played the role of Granny in Blue Sky Studios' Ice Age: Continental Drift.
 In 2016, she returned to the role in Ice Age: Collision Course.
 In May 2013, Sykes was a featured entertainer at Olivia Travel's 40th anniversary Music & Comedy Festival in Punta Cana, Dominican Republic.

 In 2013, Sykes appeared in eight episodes of Amazon's Alpha House, a political comedy series written by Doonesbury creator Garry Trudeau.
 Sykes plays Rosalyn DuPeche, a Democratic Senator from Illinois and the next door neighbor of four Republican senators living together in a house on Capitol Hill.
 Sykes also appeared in Season Two, which became available in October 2014.
 The series was canceled after the second season.
 In 2018, Sykes became the head writer for the revived tenth season of Roseanne.
-This attracted attention due to star Roseanne Barr's history of controversial political remarks,.
-On May 29, 2018, Sykes announced on Twitter that she would no longer be working on the series after a since-deleted Twitter rant by Roseanne Barr about Valerie Jarrett.
+This attracted attention due to star Roseanne Barr's history of controversial political remarks.
+On May 29, 2018, Sykes announced on Twitter that she would no longer be working on the series after a since-deleted Twitter rant by Roseanne Barr about Valerie Jarrett; Roseanne was subsequently canceled by ABC.